 Menopause occurs at a certain age and it comes with a variety of symptoms.
 It all begins when estrogen levels become lower and decreases over time to the point where a female’s body experiences irregular periods, heat flushes, vaginal dryness, sleep disturbances, and mood swings.
 As the female body transitions into menopause, which can take a few years, the periods stop permanently.
 It is said that celery includes a compound called phytoestrogens which seems to mimic the effects of estrogen (Hills, 2019).
 Therefore, it may reduce the effects of menopause.

 Other benefits of celery

 The University of Maryland Medical Center (UMM) revealed that celery seeds have been used in medicine to treat the following conditions:

 People who suffer from the conditions above may benefit from reduced symptoms with the consumption of celery.
 However, researchers say that these are just beliefs at the moment based on the celery content of various vitamins and minerals that were previously discussed in the article, but nothing has actually been backed up by studies (Butler, 2017).

 Despite celery being such a rich source of benefits, there are some negatives that you should know about.
-Celery may cause a severe allergic reaction which can lead to fatal anaphylactic shock (Nordqvist, 2017).
+Celery may cause a severe allergic reaction.
+People who are allergic to celery may experience symptoms like fatal anaphylactic shock (Nordqvist, 2017).
 According to Mayo Clinic, Anaphylactic shock can be deadly, it can occur after you have been exposed to an allergic reaction.
 Your immune system begins to release a flood of chemicals which causes you to go into shock, your blood pressure will drop suddenly and airways may narrow which can block your breathing.